doctype-Melvin/knights-travails/README.md

 It started off with linked lists, which was not too bad.
 But going into BST, I felt absolutely overwhelmed.
 Now, Knights Travails to me is another kind of beast.
 It took me days to comprehend what kind of problems I'd be about to solve - and I'm not too sure if I genuinely did comprehend the scope of this project.
+I actually took some time off of coding to reset and refresh my upstairs department.
+It really helped me with refocussing and approaching this problem with more mental capacities.

 ## Approach
 This time I really needed some extra inspiration.
 I've resorted to looking up other people's code since